WE ARE EXPERIENCED IN TRAMPOLINE PARK INJURY CASES.

 - Why aren’t trampoline parks safe?
 The average trampoline park customer is unaware of the hidden dangers inherent in trampoline park design, operation, and features.
 These include:

 - Children 6 and younger should not be allowed on trampolines.
 Who says so?
-Medical groups, Consumer Product Safety Commission (CPSC), the warnings on backyard/consumer trampolines.
+Medical groups, the Consumer Product Safety Commission (CPSC), the warnings on backyard/consumer trampolines.
 What is the policy of trampoline parks, such as Sky Zone? – “If you can walk you can jump.”
-(My youngest clients are 2-year-olds with fractured legs and a 4-year-old with a fractured femur.)
+(My youngest clients are 1 and 2 year-olds with fractured legs and a 4-year-old with a fractured femur.)
 Children are the most susceptible to heartbreaking injuries.

 - Trampoline parks interconnect smaller trampolines into what they call a “trampoline court” that looks like a large chess board.
 The small trampolines do not have the same amount of bounce as a standard size trampoline and are less forgiving upon impact.
-Fractured wrists and ankles are not uncommon.
+Fractured wrists, ankles, and torn ligaments in the knees are not uncommon.
 Children are encouraged to jump from square to square and expected to jump in the center (a distance of about 7 to 9 feet), and land on two (2) feet.
 This is not possible.
-Injuries occur when the children land more on one (1) foot, or on the harder outer portions of the trampoline bed, or on the lightly padded frames and springs.
+Injuries occur when the children land more on one (1) foot, or on the harder outer portions of the trampoline bed, or on the minimally padded frames and springs.

-- The trampoline beds are thick, stiff, surrounded by 100 heavy springs, and sealed creating a diaphragm effect, and are more powerful when compared to the less tensioned gymnastic, and backyard trampolines.
+- The trampoline beds at trampoline parks are thick, heavy , and stiff, surrounded by 100 heavy springs, and sealed creating a diaphragm effect, and are more powerful when compared to the less tensioned gymnastic, and backyard trampolines.
 The center to the sides of the trampoline beds varies in tension, and the trampoline beds recoil with tremendous bone breaking speed/force.
-(Site inspections by my bio-mechanical engineers have measured the force) My 2 year and 4-year-old clients’ legs were fractured by the force of the trampoline bed returning to its static position.
+(Site inspections by my bio-mechanical engineers have measured the force) My 1 and 2 year and 4-year-old clients’ legs were fractured by the force of the trampoline bed returning to its static position.

 - The trampolines are interconnected, and jumpers are continually at risk from other jumpers who may jump on the same trampoline and cause a collision or “double jump” (where the recoil or snap back of the trampoline bed causes injuries to the smaller jumper); and energy transfers occur from jumpers on other trampolines in the “trampoline court” making the trampoline surfaces unpredictable.
 The trampoline-to-trampoline energy transfers in a “trampoline court” are higher at Sky Zone trampoline parks because they choose to use a chain-link system instead of metal frame structure to support the trampoline beds in a “trampoline court”.

-- Even more irresponsible, trampoline parks combine trampoline use with other activities such as dodgeball and wipe out where multiple persons jump together and create ultrahazardous scenarios that more and more frequently result in devastating injuries.
+- Even more irresponsible, trampoline parks combine trampoline use with other activities such as dodgeball and wipe out (the wipe out attraction has been banned in multiple states because of high injury rates, but the trampoline park companies continue to operate the wipe out attraction in other states) where multiple persons jump together and create ultrahazardous scenarios that more and more frequently result in devastating injuries.
 The dangerous designs and operations of the trampoline park industry continue despite having been repeatedly warned for more than a decade by gymnastics and safety experts of the foreseeable harm to the uninformed public.

 - The trampoline parks market themselves to children, hosting birthday parties, camps and “Glow Nights” when jumpers glow under black lights and lasers in darkened facilities.
 Common sense dictates that good lighting is necessary for depth perception, awareness of surroundings, and to jump safely.
 “Glow Nights” is another money-making gimmick for trampoline parks that demonstrates the industry’s lack of concern for safety.

-ADVANCED SKILLS – Advanced trampoline jumping maneuvers are especially dangerous for the non-athletic and/or untrained jumper.
-The high risk of injury when exceeding one’s skill level is cautioned against by the USAG, ASTM, CPSC, and even the IATP in its never published/self-suppressed 2015 Risk Management Manual.
+- ADVANCED SKILLS – Advanced trampoline jumping maneuvers are especially dangerous for the non-athletic and/or untrained jumper.
+The high risk of injury when exceeding one’s skill level is cautioned against by the USAG, ASTM, CPSC, and even the IATP in its never published/self-censored 2015 Risk Management Manual.

-Jumping Off of Sidewalls – The angled sidewall that changes the axis of the body position makes it difficult to land safely on the adjacent horizontal trampoline.
+- Jumping Off of Sidewalls – The angled sidewall that changes the axis of the body position makes it difficult to land safely, equally on two feet, on the adjacent horizontal trampoline.

 SKY ZONE TRAMPOLINE PARK

 Sky Zone is by far the largest player in the trampoline park industry.
 In 2012, Sky Zone led the way in creating the ASTM F2970 trampoline park standards, which was controlled by trampoline park industry voters, and offers little protection to the public.
-In 2013, Sky Zone led the way to form the International Association of Trampoline Parks (IATP), the trampoline park industry trade organization.
+In 2013, Sky Zone was a founding member of the International Association of Trampoline Parks (IATP), the trampoline park industry trade organization.
 The IATP has suppressed safety improvements that could hurt trampoline park revenues.
-The IATP issues press releases how safety is a priority when the trampoline park industry receives media attention from a death or serious injury.
-In December 2017 Sky Zone was acquired by Circustrix Holdings, LLC and is now part of a behemoth company that includes Circustrix, Rockin’ Jump and Defy trampoline parks, which are all owned by Trampoline Acquisition Parent Holdings, LLC and Palladium Equity Partners, LLC.
+The IATP issues press releases how safety is a priority when the trampoline park industry receives media attention after a death or serious injury.
+In December 2017 Sky Zone was acquired by Circustrix Holdings, LLC and is now part of a private equity company, that includes Circustrix, Rockin’ Jump, and Defy trampoline parks, which are all owned by Trampoline Acquisition Parent Holdings, LLC and Palladium Equity Partners, LLC.
 Chances are there is a Sky Zone or sister trampoline park near you.

 SKY ZONE WAIVER AGREEMENT

-Sky Zone Waiver – If you enter a Sky Zone (or any trampoline park for that matter) you have to sign a waiver of your right to make a claim against Sky Zone for personal injuries.
+Sky Zone Waiver – If you enter a Sky Zone, its sister companies (or any trampoline park for that matter), you have to sign a waiver of your right to make a claim against Sky Zone for personal injuries.
 The waiver’s enforceability depends on whether a minor or adult is injured and the laws of the state where the injury occurred.
 Sky Zone knows full well how dangerous these activities are and requires parents to sign waivers before the children can enter.
 The waivers speak plainly about death, paralysis, and broken bones … and they are not kidding.
+On the other hand, their marketing suggests family fun, birthday parties, and showcases advanced gymnastics skills that require training before they can be attempted safely.
 What they don’t tell you about are the hidden dangers and that, in many cases, they don’t follow industry standards and guidelines, or for that matter their own safety rules.
 The waivers that parents sign for their children are illegal and unenforceable in New Jersey and many other states.
 See Hojnowski v.
 Vans Skate Park, 187 N.J.
 (2006).
-The waivers that adults sign for themselves are unenforceable in New Jersey and many other states if you can prove “gross negligence”.
+The waivers that adults sign for themselves are unenforceable in New Jersey and many other states if “gross negligence” can be proven.
 See Stelluti v.
 Casapenn Enterprises, LLC, 203 N.J.
 286 (2010).
+The indemnification clause that requires reimbursement of whatever the claim may cost the trampoline park is unenforceable in New Jersey and many other states.
+See Dare v.
+Free Fall Adventures, Inc., 349 N.J.
+Super.
+205 (App.
+Div.
+2002), cert. den.
+174 N.J.
+43 (2002).
 (On July 12, 2021, our proofs defeated Sky Zone’s Motion for Summary Judgment to dismiss the “Gross Negligence” Count in a Complaint in a minor’s NJ case; On August 31, 2021, in a Sky Zone case, our proofs convinced the Court to find a “reasonable evidentiary basis” to permit the Complaint to be amended to allege punitive damages in an adult’s out-of-state case; On October 22, 2021, our proofs defeated a Motion for Summary Judgment by another trampoline park company based on the waiver in an adult’s NJ case.)

-Sky Zone Arbitration – Besides the waiver, the next thing the agreement says is that you have to arbitrate your personal injury claim.
+Sky Zone Arbitration – Besides the waiver, the next thing the agreement says is that you must arbitrate your personal injury claim.
 Why does Sky Zone choose arbitration you ask?
 Unlike suing in Court, in arbitration:

 - Sky Zone picks the arbitration company and the rules by which the arbitration is conducted;